Site icon SafeMailer

 What is an email sender reputation?

-It is made up of two main components: IP reputation and domain reputation.
+It includes two main components: IP reputation and domain reputation.
 Email providers use both these factors to decide whether or not to deliver your emails.
 Let’s discuss them in detail.

 IP reputation: